ams-tech/nixos-raspberrypi-demo/README.md

 Demo configurations for the [nixos-raspberrypi](https://github.com/ams-tech/nixos-raspberrypi) Flake.

-## Quick Start: Raspberry Pi 5 LUKS on NVMe
+## Quick Start: Raspberry Pi 5 Encrypted RootFS

 This flow uses the Raspberry Pi 5 installer image from `nixos-raspberrypi`, then installs this repo's `rpi5-luks` configuration to `/dev/nvme0n1`.